 Loft

-This is a style of living space that is typically characterized by high ceilings, large open spaces, and minimal partitions.
-Lofts often have an industrial aesthetic and are commonly found in converted warehouses or factories.
+This style of living space is typically characterized by high ceilings, large open spaces, and minimal partitions.
+Furthermore, lofts often have an industrial aesthetic and are commonly found in converted warehouses or factories.

 Moradia Geminada

-This is a type of semi-detached house, which is a residential property that shares one or more walls with another house.
+Also is a type of semi-detach house, which is a residential property that shares one or more walls with another house.
 Moradia geminada is a specific term used in Portugal to refer to this type of property.

 Duplex

-This is a residential unit that spans two floors of a building.
-Duplexes often have a staircase that connects the two levels, and may include features like a private entrance or outdoor space.
+Moreover this is a residential unit that spans two floors of a building.
+Additionally, duplexes often have a staircase that connects the two levels, and may include features like a private entrance or outdoor space.

 Videnda